pumadong/pumadong.github.io/english/Liulishuo-202512.md

 **intentionally** Intentionally means on purpose. 故意地。

-**b'y mistake / by accident** If you did something by mistake, you didn't do it on purpose. 意外地。
+**by mistake / by accident** If you did something by mistake, you didn't do it on purpose. 意外地。

+**conclusion：**

+- focus on what you can control
+- go easy on yourself
+- learn from mistake